 Avoidant Personality Disorder

-- Socially awkward and shy as a result of feeling inadequate, unattractive, or generally inferior to others
+- Socially awkward and shy as a result of feeling inadequate, unattractive, or inferior to others

-- Typically unable to thrive in work positions that involve a lot of interpersonal contact
+- Unable to thrive in work positions that involve a lot of interpersonal contact

 - Tendency to avoid new activities or meeting new people driven by fears of embarrassment, ridicule, or disapproval